CogniSource-Dynamics/.github/profile/README.md

 ### About Us

-At CogniSource Dynamics LLC, our mission is clear: to empower individuals and organizations with the knowledge and tools needed to defend against evolving cyber threats.
+At CogniSource Dynamics LLC, our mission is clear: to empower individuals and organizations with the knowledge and tools needed to defend against evolving cyber and physical threats.
 We specialize in the collection and analysis of open-source information sources, supported by cutting-edge AI technology, to provide you with the latest insights for safeguarding your digital world.

 ### Get Involved